Eye Conditions

 The Vision Support Team Qualified Teachers of Vision Impairment have developed a selection of information leaflets around the most common visual conditions that thousands and in some cases even millions of people in the UK experience every day.

-For those children and young people that do have a vision impairment and are supported by a Qualified Teacher of Vision Impairment from the Vision Support Team, advice and guidance on the child or young persons visual condition will be given in a bespoke Vision Management Plan.
+For those children and young people with a vision impairment who are supported by a Qualified Teacher of Vision Impairment from the Vision Support Team, advice and guidance on the child or young person’s visual condition will be given in a bespoke Vision Management Plan.

-The following leaflets below give an explanation of the condition, how it affects the child’s vision, and what can be done to help.
+The leaflets below explain the condition, how it affects the child’s vision, and what can be done to help.

 - Astigmatism